Types of Intercollegiate Individual Events and Debate

 around a theme.
 You can even perform your own original literature--but

 only if you want to (and only one piece).

 work with a partner.
 Both of you perform from a stageplay or

-screenplay, without looking at each other.
+screenplay, without looking at each other, or a program of literature around a theme.
 There is some movement

 - Reader's Theater: